 The latest: the House of Commons said ‘hear, hear’ to ending Britain’s 46-year marriage with the EU.
 But it isn’t a walk in Hyde Park from here on out.
 Now, British PM Boris Johnson and friends get to work out the details.
 Here’s what this dramatic and drawn-out divorce could mean for your wallet.

 You might spend less on vacation.
 The pound’s gotten pounded (sorry) from all the Brexit drama.
+Even after recent rallies, it’s about 10% lower than it was before that fateful vote in June 2016.
 That’s actually good news if you’ve got a trip to the UK coming up.
-A stronger US dollar means your money goes further in the UK.
+A stronger US dollar means your money will go further.
 Another round of tea on you.

 US companies could take a financial hit.
 A weaker pound means US products are more expensive for consumers in the UK.
-Which could cause sales to go down.
+Which can cause sales to drop.
 A lot of US businesses also use the UK as a token mutual friend for trade with the EU.
 Without that connection, global trade gets even more complicated.
-Not exactly what anyone needs right now.

 Stock prices might be a little shaky.
-When UK citizens first voted to give Brexit a thumbs up in June 2016, global markets freaked out.
+As soon as Brexit became a thing, global markets freaked out.
 Then they calmed down.
 As a general rule, the stock market hates uncertainty.
-Especially when the health of American businesses is at stake.
-PSA: Stock prices jump around all the time.
-Not letting that make you motion-sick is part of playing the investing game well.
-Over the long run, the US stock market has always trended up up and up.
+And a lot of Brexit’s economic impacts are still uncertain.
+But quick PSA: stock prices jump around all the time.
+Not getting motion-sick is part of playing the investing game well.
+Over the long run, the US stock market has always trended up, up, and up.

 theSkimm: Brexit news might make you feel like when that person you aren’t even dating tells you it’s over: pretty confused.
-All eyes are on UK politicians and what happens next.
-In the meantime, try to block out the noise if new developments rock stock prices.
+But Johnson promises to have updates soon.
+In the meantime, try to block out the noise if negotiations rock stock prices.
 And maybe book that vacation you’ve been thinking about to see Big Ben.